chippyash/Matrix/README.md

 *  Transformation always returns a Matrix
 *  The original matrix is untouched
 *  You can use the magic __invoke functionality
-*  Transformations implement the chippyash\Matrix\Interfaces\TransformationInterface
+*  Transformations implement the Chippyash\Matrix\Interfaces\TransformationInterface

 <pre>
     $mB = $mA("Transpose");